appsignal/appsignal-ruby/.changesets/add-appsignal-configure.md

 end
 ```

-If apps use the `Appsignal.config = Appsignal::Config.new(...)` way of configuring AppSignal, they should be updated to use the new `Appsignal.configure` method.
+This new method can be used to update config in Ruby.
+We still recommend to use the `config/appsignal.yml` file to configure AppSignal whenever possible.
+Apps that use the `Appsignal.config = Appsignal::Config.new(...)` way of configuring AppSignal, should be updated to use the new `Appsignal.configure` method.
 The `Appsignal::Config.new` method would overwrite the given "initial config" with the config file's config and config read from environment variables.
 The `Appsignal.configure` method is leading.
 The config file, environment variables and `Appsignal.configure` methods can all be mixed.

 See [our configuration guide](https://docs.appsignal.com/ruby/configuration.html) for more information.